vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/09_upAyavibhAgAdhikAraH.md

 SANSKRIT SLOKA.

-Bhagavan is declared in the Upanishads to be Himself the weans (upāya) of attaining Him.
+Bhagavan is declared in the Upaniṣads to be Himself the weans (upāya) of attaining Him.
 The ways of bhakti and prapatti are indicated for winning His grace.
 The adoption of these \*ways is the result of the great ripening of meritorious deeds (done in the past ) and, even for this, Bhagavan, who has the ability to create everything, is Himself the cause.

 NOTE:-\*These ways: The commentary Saraswadini says that the Sans krit word Gati does not mean here ways or upāyas but forms of knowledge.